Guest post from Jill of The Prairie Homestead

 - 1/2 t. black pepper

-To prepare dry beans, place the beans in a large bowl, cover with an ample amount of water and allow to soak overnight.
+1. To prepare the beans, place dry beans in a large bowl, cover with an ample amount of water, and allow to soak overnight.
 (Keep in mind that 1 cup of dry beans equals approximately 3 cups of cooked beans).

-The next day, drain and rinse the beans.
+2. The next day, drain and rinse the beans.
 Cover them generously with fresh water and simmer for several hours or until tender.
 A slow cooker works wonderfully for this as well!
-I like to make up a big batch of beans and freeze the leftovers in 2 cup portions.

-In a large pot or saucepan, saute the onions in the fat until they are soft and translucent.
+3. In a large pot or saucepan, saute the onions in fat until they are soft and translucent.
 Add the minced garlic and cook for 1-2 minutes more.

 If the mixture is dry, you may need to thin it with a splash of milk or water at this point.
 However, if you started out with extra liquid in your cooked beans, you may not need to add anything.